Some results on topological currents in field theory: Topological currents

 Unlike the above mentioned Noether currents, there exist another class of currents called topological currents, which are conserved due to topological reasons.
-Their conservation is not in reference to any particular action or Hamiltonian under consideration, and holds identically in general\footnote{Olver \cite{olver} refers to such conservation laws as null divergences, and proves a theorem which shows their connection with Poincar\'{e} lemma.
-For discussions on the role of topology in this context, readers are referred to Ref. \cite{nair}.}.
+Their conservation is not in reference to any particular action or Hamiltonian under consideration, and holds identically in general\footnote{Olver \cite{olver} refers to such conservation laws as null divergences, and proves a theorem which shows their connection with Poincar\'{e} lemma. {For discussions on the role of topology in this context, readers are referred to Ref. \cite{nair} and Ref. \cite{patani}.}}.
 An example of such a current, in case of real scalar field in $1+1$ dimensional space-time is: $j_{T}^{\mu} = \epsilon^{\mu \nu} \partial_{\nu} \phi$.
 It is clear that the conservation of this current is not dependent on any particular form of action, and neither is $\phi(x)$ required to obey the equation of motion.
-Also note that the conservation is insensitive to space-time geometry as well, since $\partial_{\mu} j_{T}^{\mu} = 0$ is independent of metric.
+Also note that the conservation is insensitive to space-time geometry as well, since $\partial_{\mu} j_{T}^{\mu} = 0$ is independent of metric \footnote{Topological currents can be studied using the coordinate free language of differential forms, as is done in detail in Ref. \cite{patani}.
+Such a study brings to fore the global topological aspects of these currents.}.

-In what follows, we shall work with following definition of topological current: \begin{definition} In a given field theory, a \emph{topological current} $j_{T}^{\mu}$, which is in general a function of coordinates, dynamical fields and possibly of the derivatives of dynamical fields, is a conserved current, whose conservation holds identically: $d_{\mu} j_{T}^{\mu} \overset{s}= 0$. \end{definition}Such topological conservation, hence, holds in the strong sense, in contrast to weak sense defined above, and holds true for all dynamical field configurations, which in general \emph{do not} solve equations of motion of the theory.
+In what follows, we shall work with following definition of topological current: \begin{definition} In a given field theory, a \emph{topological current} $j_{T}^{\mu}$, which is in general a function of coordinates, dynamical fields and possibly of the derivatives of dynamical fields, is a conserved current, whose conservation holds identically: $d_{\mu} j_{T}^{\mu} \overset{s}= 0$. \end{definition}

+Such a topological conservation, hence holds in the strong sense, in contrast to weak sense defined above; and holds true for all the dynamical field configurations which in general \emph{do not} solve equations of motion of the theory\footnote{Topological currents are intimately connected with local gauge invariances, which was shown by E. Noether, (not so wellknown \emph{Noether Second Theorem}) while working within the Lagrangian framework \cite{brading}.
+In this paper, the discussion is confined within Hamiltonian framework, which does not admit local invariances.
+Nevertheless it would be interesting to explore the implications of the Noether second theorem in canonical framework.
+Recently its implications in Weyl invariant theories have been explored in Ref. \cite{jack} and Ref. \cite{shukla}}.